NCAR/tiegcm/doc/userguide/output.rst

 in the code (addfld.F), or by including one or more of the "standard" diagnostic fields available via the :ref:`diagnostics <diagnostics>` module (diags.F).
 Secondary histories are often saved at a higher temporal resolution than primary histories, typically hourly.
-:download:`Here <_static/secondary.ncd>` is an ncdump of an example secondary history file.
+Here is an ncdump of an :download:`example secondary history file <_static/secondary.ncd>`